 As it comes out of the scope pouch with sunshade objective extension, objective cover and modern rubber eye piece.
-Personally I do not care for the eyepiece and so cut down a POSP eye piece to replace it as well as removing the rubber objective lens cover.
+Personally I do not care for the factory included eyepiece and so cut down a POSP eyepiece to replace it, as well as removing the rubber objective lens cover and sunshade.

 On the AK105 with NPZ side rail

 Calibrated for 5.45x39 and includes the standard range finder as well as a width based range finder.
-The optic is zeroed POA = POI with the boresight cross at 100m, then you use the large chevron at 400m, the next mark under the chevron is 500m and the next hash is 600m (first hash under the chevron) and then the range marks are listed 7, 8, 9 and 10 for 700-1000m
+The optic is zeroed POA = POI with the boresight cross at 100m, the next line is 200m and the 3rd small line on the boresight cross (just above the main chevron) is 300m.
+Then you use the large chevron at 400m, the next mark under the chevron is 500m and the next hash is 600m (first hash under the chevron) and then the range marks are listed 7, 8, 9 and 10 for 700-1000m